sdelahaies/app_travelplanner/README.md

 ## docker install:

-The application can be built using the `dockerfile` or pulled from docker hub and lanched using the commands
+The application can be built using the `Dockerfile` or pulled from docker hub and lanched using the commands
 ```
 docker pull sdelahaies/app-travelplanner:latest
 docker run -p 8050:8050 sdelahaies/app-travelplanner